tiro-agent/tiro-agent/README.md

 ## 🖥️ Tested on
 MacOS 15.5, M2 Pro, Python 3.13.4<br>
 ...

+## 🚧 Known issues
+__Gemini API instability:__ Occasionally, the Gemini API will either time out or produce invalid responses.
+This is a [known issue](https://discuss.ai.google.dev/t/persistent-500-error-for-gemini-2-5-flash-for-certain-prompts-even-after-an-hour-of-retries/89319) on Google's side as well.
+For now, the agent skips to the next tasks if this issue occurs.
+Should it happen too often, this can impact the accuracy of evaluation results.
+Thus, it is recommended to rerun those tasks before final evaluation.

 ## ✉️ Contact
 This project: [Niklas Simakov (TUM CIT)](mailto:niklas.simakov@tum.de), [Karl Benedikt Kaesen (TUM CIT)](mailto:benedikt.kaesen@tum.de)<br>